 Given those numbers, it’s almost certain we are not alone.

 The big question is what happens when we encounter an extraterrestrial species.
 Many Hollywood films depict different encounters, some cordial, others violent.

 A real possibility is that we may not be able to communicate with extraterrestrials at all.
-Their frames of references could be completely different from ours.
-Depending on their genetic makeup, the could communicate in a completely different manner.
+Their frames of reference could be completely different from ours.
+Depending on their genetic makeup, they could communicate in a completely different manner.